In This Article

 Are There Any Side Effects?

-Other than that, sun sensitivity is increased in the week following the procedure, and hyperpigmentation can potentially occur in patients with darker skin.
+Other than that, sun sensitivity is increased in the week following the procedure, and, like with most laser treatments, hyperpigmentation can potentially occur in patients with darker skin.

 Is There Downtime or Aftercare?

 Clear + Brilliant is a gentle fraxel laser, so there is no downtime after treatment.
-Patients can very well walk in during a workday or lunch break and return to their peers looking normal.
+Patients can walk in during a workday or lunch break and return to their peers looking normal.

 Other than that, physical exfoliation and rubbing should be avoided.
 Zuckerman says retinoids and topical steroids should be put on hold during that time, but most other skincare products can be resumed one day after treatment.